About the Estuary

+The San Francisco Estuary is the largest estuary in California.
+Its watershed extends from the ridgeline of the Sierra Nevada mountains to the strait of the Golden Gate, including almost 60,000 square miles and nearly 40% of California.
+Half of the state’s surface water supply falls as rain or snow within this region.
 The Estuary’s waters and wetlands are a biological resource of tremendous importance, providing critical winter feeding habitat for over a million migratory birds, a productive nursery for many species of juvenile fish and shellfish, and a year-round home for a vast diversity of plants and animals.
-Half of California’s surface water supply falls as rain or snow within this region.

 San Francisco Bay is made up of four smaller bays.
 The farthest upstream is Suisun Bay, which includes a vast area of marshes.
 Suisun Bay lies just below the confluence of the Sacramento and San Joaquin Rivers.
 Suisun and its neighbor San Pablo Bay, sometimes called the North Bay, are surrounded mostly by rural areas, and are strongly influenced by freshwater outflows from the rivers.
 The Central Bay is the deepest and saltiest of the four bays.
 Cities and industries occupy most of its shores.
 The more shallow South Bay extends south into quiet backwaters surrounded by restored marshes, salt ponds, and office parks and lagoon communities.